Robert-van-Engelen/FastGlobbing/README.md

 This non-recursive algorithm performs safe and fast gitignore-style wildcard matching.
 Implementations in C, Java, Javascript and Python are included.

-please read my CodeProject article ["Fast String Matching with Wildcards, Globs, and Gitignore-Style Globs - How Not to Blow it Up"](https://www.codeproject.com/Articles/5163931/Fast-String-Matching-with-Wildcards-Globs-and-Giti?msg=5870295#xx5870295xx) for all the details.
+please read my CodeProject article ["Fast String Matching with Wildcards, Globs, and Gitignore-Style Globs - How Not to Blow it Up"](https://www.codeproject.com/Articles/5163931/Fast-String-Matching-with-Wildcards-Globs-and-Giti?msg=5870295#xx5870295xx) for all the gory details.